 Mice, Rats, Squirrels, Chipmunks, groundhogs, opossums, and woodchucks

 How to avoid attracting rodents to your car in the first place

 • Park away from trash bins or natural sources of rodent food like vegetable gardens

-• Don’t store any food, candy, food wrappers/containers, or dog food in your car or trunk or near where you park.
+• Don’t store any food, candy, food wrappers/containers, or dog food in your garage, car or trunk or near where you park.

 • Remove sources of nesting materials like leaves, straw, rags, or patio furniture cushions.